adi1998/MelSkin/README.md

 Hades II mod allowing you to select a skin for Melinoe from one of Arachne's boons and some more.

-Also includes portrait replacements for the Arachne skins with optional support for custom skin related portraits.
+Includes portrait replacements for the Arachne skins with optional support for custom skin related portraits.

+Option to select random dress on run start.

 # Installation